 Cognitive Behavioural Therapy(CBT)

-A talking therapy treatment that focuses on managing an individual’s behaviours by changing their habits, routines and thought processes.
+A psychological talking therapy treatment that focuses on managing an individual’s behaviours by changing their habits, routines and thought processes.

 Is Rehab For You?